OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:13

-> Jeremiah the tenth, Machbannai the eleventh.
+> Jeremiah the tenth, and Machbannai the eleventh.

 ---